 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Pink Water Lily Lotus - Nymphaea lotus

-The Egyption white water-lily boasts large round leaves that measure 8 to 20 inches in width and float on the surface of the water, sometimes spreading 5 to 10 feet from the root of the plant.
-Tethered to the aquatic tubers that form the base of plant, the leaves and flowers of the water-lily are attached by long, hairy petiole or peduncle stems.
+The Pink Water Lily Lotus boasts large round leaves that measure 8 to 20 inches in width and float on the surface of the water, sometimes spreading 5 to 10 feet from the root of the plant.
+Tethered to the aquatic tubers that form the base of the plant, the leaves and flowers of the water-lily are attached by long, hairy petiole or peduncle stems.
 The flowers, which open at night, are typically 6 to 10 inches across and are held 6 to 12 inches above the water by their stems.
-Lasting up to four days and emitting a slight fragrance, each flower is comprised of 19 to 20 white petals, 4 sepals, and multiple other anthers and stamens.
+Lasting up to four days and emitting a slight fragrance, each flower is comprised of 19 to 20 white petals, four sepals, and many other anthers and stamens.
 The tubers from which the plant grows can lay dormant for several months during the dry season before sprouting when conditions become more favorable.
 On some occasions, tubers may emerge from the flowers and produce new plantlets.

 Pink Water Lily Lotus is an incredibly popular plant in for aquaculture hobbyists, the Egyptian white water-lily have been used to produce a majority of night-blooming white water-lily hybrids and cultivars on the market today.
 Pink water lily would make a lovely addition to any landscape.

 Floating water lily lotus with pink blooms do well in any type of water you put them in.
 Can thrive where fish and other pond plants are planted.
 In the winter time, the flowers leave the plants, and they sink to the bottom and reproduce other plants.
 Then the following spring the return to the tops of the water and bloom all spring and summer long.

 Pink Lotus - Floating Lily Pads in Your Garden